gaye/proxyworker/README.md

 proxyworker
 ===========

 Lightweight utility to proxy api requests from main thread to web worker.
-Assumes platform support for a number of es6 features like:
+Assumes platform support for a number of es6 features like arrow functions, generators, promises, and template strings (currently only works in Firefox).

-+ arrow functions
-+ generators
-+ promises
-+ template strings

 Check out the test suite [here](http://gaye.github.io/proxyworker/test/).

 ### Usage